vimona3ds/diverge-3/docs/features/visual_system.md

   - ✅ Added null checks in Lenia.ts reset method for uniforms and material properties
   - ✅ Added proper checks for this.initMaterial.uniforms in multiple methods to prevent undefined errors
   - ✅ Fixed expected call counts in Lenia.test.ts to match actual implementation
+  - ✅ Fixed FluidSimulation tests by adding comprehensive null checks across all methods
+  - ✅ Added missing 'u_time' updater in getUniformUpdaters method in FluidSimulation
+  - ✅ Fixed simulateStep method in FluidSimulation to properly check for null uniforms
+  - ✅ Added proper null checks in reset method for FluidSimulation
 - ✅ Enhanced ReactionDiffusion test file:
   - ✅ Added additional accessors to TestableReactionDiffusion for comprehensive testing
   - ✅ Expanded test coverage to include edge cases and error handling scenarios